moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 #### What is Coercion ?
 It's the dynamic languages way of expressing how values convert from one type to another.

+#### What are the Falsy values in JavaScript ?

+- " "
+- 0, +0, -0
+- null
+- NaN
+- false
+- undefined